alexveliz0898/SudokuSolver/README.md

 While browing thorugh https://projecteuler.net I came across a problem on solving sudoku puzzles The problem set containted about 50 different problems so I thought I would solve them by writing a program for it

+I downloaded the probelem set from https://projecteuler.net/problem=96 as a .txt file and ran it throught my c++ program as a command line arguement.

 While coming up with a solution, I came across the Backtracking technique.
 I figuered that was a better method for solving a sudoku puzzle than keeping track of each cell's possible candidates.